concur/developer.concur.com/imaging/image-url-resource.markdown

 ---

 ## Description
-Retrieves the URL to the PDF for the receipt image.
+The Image URL resource represents the URL to the PDF for the receipt image.
 The URL is valid for 30 minutes after the request.

 ## Version
 1.0